stashed/docs/docs/concepts/crds/backupbatch.md

 Like any official Kubernetes resource, a `BackupBatch` has `TypeMeta`, `ObjectMeta`, `Spec` and `Status` sections.

-A sample `BackupBatch` object to backup multiple co-related workloads is shown below:
+A sample `BackupBatch` object to backup multiple co-related components is shown below:

 ```yaml
 apiVersion: stash.appscode.com/v1beta1